Community Based Crisis Supports:

 School Counseling Services

-During our time of online learning, our teachers will be providing regular instruction in social-emotional learning and will work to build a strong classroom community.
+Our teachers are providing regular instruction in social-emotional learning and will work to build a strong classroom community.
 In addition, Student Services staff has counselors, social workers, student support liaisons, and psychologists available to meet the needs of students and families.
-Please contact your counselor by calling your school.
+Please contact your counselor by calling your school or completing this form.
+School counselors may also have their own forms or scheduling systems; see school counseling pages, below.

 To learn more about school counseling and related topics, scroll down.